Find us on Facebook, LinkedIn, and YouTube!

 The Great Lakes Prevention Technology Transfer Center (Great Lakes PTTC) is located at the University of Wisconsin–Madison, Center for Health Enhancement Systems Studies (CHESS).

-We work closely with the Great Lakes ATTC and the Great Lakes MHTTC, both of which are also based out of the University of Wisconsin–Madison, CHESS.
+We work closely with the Great Lakes ATTC, which is also based out of the University of Wisconsin–Madison, CHESS.

 Recent News